Al-Quwa Al-Jawiya

-Al-Quwa Al-Jawiya (نادي القوة الجوية الرياضي) is an Iraqi sports club based in Rusafa District, Baghdad that competes in the Iraqi Premier League, the top-flight of Iraqi football.
+Al-Quwa Al-Jawiya (نادي القوة الجوية الرياضي) is an Iraqi sports club based in Rusafa District, Baghdad that competes in the Iraq Stars League, the top-flight of Iraqi football.
 Founded in 1931, it is the oldest existing club in Iraq.

-Its football team is one of the most successful in Iraq having won seven Iraqi Premier League titles, most recently in the 2020–21 season, which it won alongside its fifth Iraq FA Cup title.
-The club also won a joint-record three Iraqi Elite Cups, and in 1996–97 it became the first of only two clubs to win all four major national trophies (League, FA Cup, Elite Cup, Super Cup) in the same season.
+Its football team is one of the most successful in Iraq, having won seven Iraq Stars League titles, most recently in the 2020–21 season, while they won their sixth Iraq FA Cup title in 2023.
+The club has also won two Iraqi Super Cup titles and a joint-record three Baghdad Championships, and in the 1996–97 season became the first of only two clubs to win all four major national trophies in the same season.

-On the continental level, Al-Quwa Al-Jawiya are joint-record winners of the AFC Cup having become the first club to win three consecutive titles in 2016, 2017 and 2018.
-The Falcons have participated in the group stage of the AFC Champions League five times since its rebranding in 2002, and have previously reached the quarter-final of the Arab Club Champions Cup.
+On the continental level, Al-Quwa Al-Jawiya are joint-record winners of the AFC Cup (now known as AFC Champions League Two), Asia's second-tier club competition, having become the first club to win three consecutive titles in 2016, 2017 and 2018.
+They have also participated in the group stage of the AFC Champions League Elite on six occasions.